-- You are not otherwise prohibited from transporting, shipping, or receiving a firearm.
+- You are not prohibited otherwise from transporting, shipping, or receiving a firearm.
 Those who are prohibited probably already know it.
-So if you don't think this applies to you and you haven't been convicted of a felony … you are probably good!
+So if you don't think this applies to you and haven't been convicted of a felony … you are probably good!

 - You are transporting a firearm.
 Transporting is a keyword in this provision.
 This law doesn't apply to someone who drives into New York City and stays there for 2 weeks on business or vacation.
 That isn't “transporting” a firearm through New York State.
-It is generally accepted and believed in the industry that reasonable stops such as filling up with gas or eating a meal while traveling through a state still meet the requirements of “transporting.”
+Most legal experts agree that reasonable stops, such as filling up with gas or eating a meal while traveling through a state, still meet the requirements of “transporting.”

-- You and transporting the firearm for a “Lawful Purpose.”
-If you are on your way to a different state to commit a crime then this provision can't apply to you.
+- You are transporting the firearm for a “Lawful Purpose.”
+If you are on your way to another state to commit a crime, then this provision can't apply to you.

 - During the transportation: